-I did solo travel SO much in my 20s that I could probably teach a college course on the topic without prepping a syllabus.
-My bad *ss girlfriends who still travel around the world on their own every month for business or pleasure will teach the 200, 300, and 400 levels of the same class 😍.
+I travelled solo SO much in my 20s that I could probably teach a college course on the topic without prepping a syllabus.
+My bad ass girlfriends who still travel around the world on their own every month for business or pleasure will teach the 200, 300, and 400 levels of the same class 😍.

 I went alone to surf camp in the Caribbean overestimating my skill set by A LOT; took solo snowboarding trips up north in New Hampshire in the midst of the worst winter storms; lived 100 miles south of the Arctic Circle in Finland (just getting there took 2 days, 1 bus, 2 planes, 1 train, 1 car, and a whole lot of dragging 2 heavy suitcases behind me); moved to Miami, NYC, Boston, LA on my own in my 20s… I haven’t done EVERYTHING, but I’ve done A LOT.

 So here are a few basic lessons I’d like to teach in my future Solo Female Travel 101 class:

 1st and foremost, use your common sense when assessing the situation and your surroundings.
 If your gut tells you it may be fishy, leave!
 IMMEDIATELY! before the “may be fishy” turns into “IS fishy” and you have to run for your life.
 (A lot can be said about unsafe situations, so please get in touch if you have questions, I’m happy to elaborate what that could mean and how to recognize them.)

 2) Planning – Depending on whether or not I know the place I’m traveling to, I tend to take 2 different approaches.